JeffreyBenjaminBrown/lumatone-isomorphic/sample-output/README.md

 that depends on both the EDO and the layout.
 In the case of 41-edo Bosanquet, it is.)

-One of the layouts is shifted 9 MIDI notes up.
+One of the layouts is shifted 9 MIDI notes and 1 MIDI channel up.
-The other is shifted 1 MIDI channel up, so that they are in the same octave.
+That's so the two layouts are in the same octave.
-The reason that was necessary is described in the main README.
+The reason that's necessary is described in the main README.

 ## `41edo.6right.-1downleft.ltn` is a wide, flat 41-edo layout.